idvorkin/idvorkin.github.io/_d/product.md

 * Realize it always is a leap of faith
 * Evangalize continously

+### Sharing your thinking/approach

+* Connect work to goals
+* Don't hide constraints (no designer/no eng/xyz)
+* Show decisions by laying out your insights and reasoning
+* Partner with designer other stakeholders

 ### Product Strategy - Path to get to the future

 Vision should be inspiring!
 Strategy should should be focused.